1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

 Land Trust Capacity, Excellence and Stewardship Grants (including Aileen Hughes Grant and Janice Hollmann Grant) is sponsored by Maryland Environmental Trust.
-These grants are intended to increase land trust capacity, support programming and innovation, and foster stronger, better-connected land trusts that will protect natural resources and enhance the lives of Maryland citizens.
+This opportunity supports mission-aligned projects and measurable outcomes.

 Get alerted about grants like this